caliconiko/circles-editor/README.md

 ## How to use

-Make new circles by pressing the corresponding key for each circle type.
+Make new circles by pressing the corresponding key on the keyboard for each circle type.

 | Key | Circle Type |
 |-----|-------------|